The Best 3 Days In San Francisco Itinerary

 Getting a Visa

-Unless you hold a US passport, you will need to get an ESTA to enter US territory.
-This can be easily obtained online and costs around €30 – which includes the processing fees as well.
+Unless you hold a US passport, you must get an ESTA (Electronic System for Travel Authorization) to enter US territory.
+This can be easily obtained online via the official website.

 Where to stay in San Francisco